At the time of the 2021 Census, housing in Cambridge looked something like this:

 There are four linked projects covering Cambridgeshire and Peterborough, which work hard to help people get into, or get back into, work.

 GPs across Cambridgeshire and Peterborough are listed here:

 First Response Service

 The First Response Service is run by Cambridgeshire & Peterborough NHS Foundation Trust.
-You can access a mental health team by dialing 111 and choosing ‘option 2’.
+You can access a mental health team by dialing 111 and choosing the mental health option.
 You will be put through to the First Response Service.
 Specially-trained mental health staff will speak to you and discuss your mental health care needs – instead of having to go to A&E.

 The service operates 24 hours a day, 365 days a year and provides support, advice and treatment.
 It doesn’t matter whether you are currently in contact with mental health services or have been in the past.

 Individuals, carers, family members and friends can use the service.
 Call the number to contact a coach.

 - Dial 111 and select the mental health option